htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Fixed a bug which caused the ``condor-annex-ec2`` script to exit prematurely on some systemd platforms.
   :jira:`22`

+- Fixed a bug specific to MacOS X which could cause the shared port daemon's initial childalive message to be lost.
+This would cause `condor_who` to wrongly think that HTCondor hadn't started up until the shared port daemon sent its second childalive message.
+  :ticket:`7866`

 Version 8.9.9
 -------------